grafana/grafana/docs/sources/administration/api-keys/index.md

 ### Migrate API keys to Grafana service accounts in Terraform

-This section shows you how to migrate your terraform configuration for API keys to Grafana service accounts.
+This section shows you how to migrate your Terraform configuration for API keys to Grafana service accounts.
 For resources, see [Grafana Service Accounts in Terraform](https://registry.terraform.io/providers/grafana/grafana/latest/docs/resources/service_account_token).

 #### Steps